ZeedyDF/PixelCanvas-Color-Verifier/README.md

 # How to setup?

-- Open the "checkColors.js" file with a text editor.
+- Open the "config.json" file with a text editor.
-- Search for ("Your_Token_Here") then replace with your bot token
+- Replace "Your super secret token here" with your bot token
+- Replace "Your sweet prefix here" with your prefix
 - Open cmd in the folder.
 - Install some modules: